-Sigma calibration using the Sigma USB Dock
+Sigma calibration when using a Sigma USB dock

 Cautionary measures for those using the Sigma dock to preform a Sigma calibration......